TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right hand corner of the screen.
+2.Click the avatar in the upper-left hand corner of the page.

 3.Select “Settings”.

-4.Set time in the “Daily Alert Time” section.
+4.Set a time in the “Daily Alert Time” section.

 If you set “Daily Alert Time” at 9:00 AM, you will receive a notification at 9:00 AM everyday with a sum-up of all your overdue & today’s tasks.